Jacob Two-Two Meets the Hooded Fang (1978 film): Plot

 Child Power is alerted that the tracking device has traveled to a toy shop in the city.
-They decide to go and investigate and find Mister Fox sabotaging the toys.
-They ask him where he found the jewel, and Mister Fox lies and tells the children that he found it in a fish.
+They investigate and find Mister Fox sabotaging the toys.
+When asked where he found the jewel, Mister Fox lies and tells the children that he found it in a fish.
 Child Power is devastated, because they think that Jacob drowned while trying to escape and was then eaten by a fish.
-The film then cuts back to the prison, where Jacob is working in the smog making workshop.
-He tells his friends that he has been receiving many notes with candy attached, telling him to tremble when the Hooded Fang is around.

-The Hooded Fang talks to his mother about Jacob.
-He tells her that no matter what he does he cannot get the small boy to cower or scream in fear.
-He travels to Jacob's cell and asks him questions in an attempt to break his spirit.
-He tries to get Jacob to say numbers other than two, but Jacob finds ways around it.
-Jacob tells the Hooded Fang that "he too can be a two-two", making the retired wrestler more and more frustrated until he eventually threatens to feed Jacob to the sharks.
-When Jacob is in the dining hall with his friends, he tells them about a plan for escape.
-He has written a note for Child Power and thinks that the Hooded Fang will deliver the letter for him.
+The Hooded Fang travels to Jacob's cell and asks him questions in an attempt to break his spirit, but fails to do so.
+Eventually, he threatens to feed Jacob to the sharks.
+When Jacob is in the dining hall with his friends, he tells them he has written a note for Child Power and thinks that the Hooded Fang will deliver the letter for him.